v0idcat/arch_v86/README.md

 `packer` will utilize the `rsrc/packer/template.json` configuration file to download, boot up Arch Linux and do preliminary setup, after which it will connect to the launched VM using SSH and use the `rsrc/packer/scripts/provision.sh` script to set up the image via SSH completely.

 Once that is done, execution returns to the `buildvm.sh` script, which checks if the image creation was successful.
-Then, it calls `v86/tools/remap.sh`, which gets to work on mapping the image filesystem and creating compatible `.bin` files in the `output/images/arch/` directory that v86 will use to load the VM.
+Then, it gets to work on mapping the image filesystem and creating compatible `.bin` files in the `output/images/arch/` directory that v86 will use to load the VM.

 If `buildvm.sh` was launched from `setup.sh`, then the execution is handed back to `setup.sh` at this point, where the built image is linked to the v86 project.